 Question: I have often wondered what form of our bodies we will have in the resurrection.
 Will we come back as our best possible selves?
 Will I have my tattoos?

 As for the resurrection of our own bodies, what God created good in the first place he will restore in the last place.
-God doesn’t want to lose his good creations.
+God doesn’t want to lose his good creatures.
 That’s what the resurrection of the body is all about.
 It is an article of faith for us Christians.
 We say in our Creed, “I believe in the resurrection of the body and the life everlasting.”
 We will not enter eternity without a body.

 Paul T. Granlund’s “Resurrection” is a bronze sculpture outside First Lutheran Church in Pittsburgh.
 The artist says it portrays John 5:28b-29a: “For the hour is coming, when all that are in the tomb will hear His voice and come forth, those who have done good, to the resurrection of life.”